mateors/lexer/README.md

 ### system calls
 > Talking to the kernel is normally done via something called system calls.

+### Array
+elements in an array literal can be any type of expression.
+Integer literals, function literals, infix or prefix expressions.

 ## Testing our lexer
 * `go test ./lexer/`